EMPZsolt/my-first-project/README.md

       Suggestions:
       1. A long cache lifetime can speed up repeat visits to your page. - So considering the circumstances, I converted the images to the smallest possible size and webp format.
       2. Consider reducing the time spent parsing, compiling and executing JS.
-You may find delivering smaller JS payloads helps with this. - At the current level, I can't touch the Javascript code and this element is important for the design.
+You may find delivering smaller JS payloads helps with this. - At the current level, I can't touch the JavaScript code and this element is important for the design.

 #### Location page
 Final lighthouse testing: